 Restaurant nearby

-The museum does not offer a snack bar or restaurant, but you will easily find some in Sainte-Mère-Église and its surroundings.
-Or bring your own lunchbox!
-If you want to eat on the go, picnic tables are available in the village.
+The museum doesn’t offer snacks or restaurants, but you’ll easily find them in and around Sainte-Mère-Église.
+Or bring your own packed lunch!
+Picnic tables are available in the village.

 Otherwise you have easy access to a selection of restaurants and snack bars in the village.